-The word YOGA is a Sanskrit wording meaning “to yoke” or “to unite.”
+The word YOGA is a Sanskrit word meaning “to yoke” or “to unite.”
 The fancy Sanskrit word for poses is ASANA.
 Two totally different words.
 Two totally different meanings.

 Poses (or asanas) is simply one method to get you there.

-In a culture and country that hardly takes vacations, or even breaks, and sleeps like crap, your mind and body desperately seek a pit stop from the Autobahn of your daily life.
+We are a culture and country that hardly takes vacations, or even breaks, and sleeps like crap.
+Your mind and body desperately seek a pit stop from the Autobahn of your daily life.
 Asana-yoga gives us physically-oriented Westerners a place to start.

 In reality, the majority of people who want to learn yoga postures looks more like YOU than the contortionists posting on social media.
 And those same people would be far more comfortable taking a yoga-asana class from YOU.

 Public speaking causes fear in a lot of people, and not just those who want to teach.
 So how do you overcome this?
 Little by little?
 Or by ripping the Band-aid off?
 Or whatever latest and greatest tool there is for speaking in public without a quivering voice and shaky hands?